 I’ve been very happy with it.
 Updating and editing are easy with its drag and drop building tools.
 Integrated add blocks make monetizing a breeze.

 The best part is it only costs $60

-Hands down, the most complete course to a successful money making blog is the Billionaire Blog Club.
+Hands down, the most complete course to a successful money making blog is the Dare To Conquer.
 It skips all the fluff and get’s down to what you really need.
 It also has member-only built-in networking to give your blog a jump start.
 We’ve also taken the Making Sense of Affiliate Marketing course.
-While we did learn from it, we feel your money is better spent on the Billionaire Blog Club.
+While we did learn from it, we feel your money is better spent on the Dare To Conquer.

 Be sure to read my article on the new standard from Google starting July 1st, 2018.
 This compliance is essential for the success of your blogs as well as Search Engine Optimization (SEO).